 Corporate bonds can provide stability and protect against equity roller-coasters.

-2018 was a bumpy year for shares globally.
-The Australian market finished down around 2.8% including dividends, or 6.9% excluding dividends.
+2018 was a bumpy year for shares.
+The Australian benchmark index the S&P/ASX200® finished down approximately 2.8% including dividends, 6.9% excluding them.

 2018: Bond market stability vs Share Market volatility

 Corporate bonds were largely unaffected by the numerous events that impacted shares.
 When the share market seems to be going up and up, it’s easy to overlook the cushioning effect of a solid fixed income foundation.
 But, in volatile times it’s increasingly important to ensure you protect the wealth you’ve built up.

 Investors with balanced portfolios (50:50 bonds and shares), may have found their share market losses balanced by their bond returns.
 It’s having a solid foundation of bonds that can help protect and stabilise most portfolios through volatile times.

 Investment-grade bonds are a defensive asset class.
 The stability and diversification they can offer really shouldn’t be overlooked.
 With the prospect of more uncertainty ahead, defensive assets are increasingly on the radar of investors.
 So, now’s a good time to consider if they are right for you.

 Corporate bonds – no longer just for the professionals

 Corporate bonds have traditionally been popular among institutional investors.
 Most bonds are issued in $500,000 lots which means in the past, self-directed investors and SMSFs have largely been excluded.

 But, that’s no longer the case.
 A broad range of bond ETFs and more than 50 different Exchange-Traded Bond units (XTBs), now provide access to the returns of bonds.
 All of them are available to trade on ASX.